cinar/indicator/asset/README.md

 func SnapshotsAsHighs(snapshots <-chan *Snapshot) <-chan float64
 ```

-SnapshotsAsHighs extracts the high field from each snapshot in the provided channel and returns a new channel containing only those high values.The original snapshots channel can no longer be directly used afterwards.
+SnapshotsAsHighs extracts the high field from each snapshot in the provided channel and returns a new channel containing only those high values.The original snapshots channel can no longer be directly used afterward.

 <a name="SnapshotsAsLows"></a>
 ## func [SnapshotsAsLows](<https://github.com/cinar/indicator/blob/master/asset/snapshot.go#L70>)